 Operationalize the workflow once your team has proof and clear usage triggers.

-Non-banks, PSPs, and SMEs that need defensible screening decisions for banks, insurers, partners, and procurement teams.
+Non-banks, PSPs, trade and logistics teams, NGOs, and SMEs that need defensible screening decisions for banks, insurers, partners, and procurement teams.

 Results are designed as decision support with explainable match reasons and confidence context.
 Final legal and compliance judgment remains with your team.

-Each result includes why it matched, so reviewers can validate quickly and avoid spending time on weak hits.
+Each result includes why it matched, which source triggered it, and what contextual fields were or were not available, so reviewers can validate quickly and avoid spending time on weak hits.

 That is the core outcome: audit logs plus Evidence Pack exports that capture what was screened, what was assessed, what was decided, and why.